saqura/xmppwb/README.rst

             - token: <your-token2>

 **Note that the password is stored in cleartext, so take precautions such as restricting file permissions.
 It is recommended to use a dedicated JID for this bridge.**

+The terminology ``incoming`` and ``outgoing`` in the config file refers to webhooks from the perspective of this bridge.
+The webhooks must also be defined on the other end (Rocket.Chat and Mattermost provide a UI for this, for example).
+An *outgoing webhook in Rocket.Chat* must be set up in the *incoming webhooks section in this bridge* and vice versa.

 Usage
 -----